 - Every August, Appledore hosts the World Crabbing Championships

-- Home the oldest golf course in England at Royal North Devon Golf Club
+- The county is home to the oldest golf course in England, the Royal North Devon Golf Club

-- Critically acclaimed movie War Horse was filmed on Dartmoor National Park
+- The critically acclaimed movie War Horse was filmed on Dartmoor National Park

 - Devon is the birthplace to several well-known figures and celebrities including Agatha Christie, Tom Daley, Sir Francis Drake, and Joss Stone

 Fallen in love with Devon?
 We don't blame you!
 Why not check out our range of accommodation in the county to find your perfect home-from-home?
 We have a wonderful selection of Devon cottages offering something for everyone.